Instructions for Reviewers

 AI use in peer-review

-According to ICMJE guidelines, reviewers may use AI technology to aid their review after obtaining permission from the journal.
-However, editors should be aware that using AI in manuscript processing can breach confidentiality.
-Manuscripts often contain sensitive or proprietary information that must remain within the peer review process.
-Therefore, peer reviewers are advised not to upload manuscripts to generative AI tools.
-Reviewers should also recognize that AI can produce authoritative-sounding output that may be incorrect, incomplete, or biased.
-Despite advancements, generative AI tools have significant limitations, including outdated knowledge and the potential to generate nonsensical, biased, or false information.
+According to ICMJE guidelines, reviewers are advised not to upload manuscripts to generative AI tools where confidentiality cannot be assured.
+They should be aware that using AI in manuscript processing can breach confidentiality.
+Manuscripts often contain sensitive information that must remain within the peer-review process.
+In addition, generative AI tools have significant limitations, including outdated information and the risk of generating biased or false content.

-If any part of the manuscript evaluation was supported by an AI tool, we ask peer reviewers to transparently declare the use of such tools in their peer review report.
+Therefore, Infectious Diseases and Tropical Medicine asks reviewers to limit the use of AI tools only for language editing.
+We ask reviewers to transparently declare the use of such tools in their review report.

 How to write a report